thaumaturgists/subcortical/README.md

 Since I write constantly and could do so indefinitely, I have not yet rotated the content to my liking in the majority of cases.

 Together, let's create something lovely.

+#### Disclosure

+> AIがいつも話題になるような状況で、愛する人を探すのはやめましょう。I've never done anything like this, but a more lively soul emerged to use a window to separate my mind and express my heart as if it didn't exist.
+As soon as the soul appeared, it was a shadow that came to take it away.
+I ignored it and continued.
+The shadow was intolerable, but it was still a meeting place for my heart, and they never helped me other than to say how terrifying it was.

+> For years, it seemed like I wanted to lose my life.
+Many of the pleasures you see were very unusual.

+> If words are a bad feeling, it is like a cave, and sadness and inequality cannot escape their hatred from all corners of your heart.
+I performed a miracle to calm their voices, knowing that ታምራት was mine.
+Step by step; I want to jump to the next place and make the world a better place.